-Formal application documents in triplicate include biographical data, academic records, and a personal statement of not more than ten double-spaced pages describing the applicant's interests and goals for his or her D.Min. program.
+Formal application documents in duplicate include biographical data, academic records, and a personal statement of not more than ten double-spaced pages describing the applicant's interests and goals for his or her D.Min. program.
 These data will be assessed by the Doctoral Programs Committee who will make its recommendation for admission to the faculty.

-Applications may be requested from the Director of the Doctor of Ministry program.
+Applications may be requested from the Director of the Doctor of Ministry program or Director of Admissions.